 What is co-sourcing and how does it help?

-Employers everywhere are keen to try a system that will reduce cost and maintain quality in work.
+Employers everywhere are keen to try a system that will reduce costs and maintain the quality of work.

-Co-sourcing is the activity of introducing external service providers to in-house departments.
+Co-sourcing is the activity of introducing external expertise and service providers to in-house departments.
 In this case, internal employees will be working with outsourced team members.

-Outsourcing itself has its advantages, but having an outsourced team working harmoniously with internal employees may reap greater benefits for a company.
+Outsourcing itself has its advantages, but having an outsourced team of external professionals working harmoniously with internal employees may reap greater benefits for a company.

 Business processes you can co-source

 The list of activities below isn’t exhaustive, but it’s a good jump-off point for businesses new to the process.
-Co-sourcing is a major decision that will impact the company’s employees.
+Availing of co-sourcing services is a major decision that will impact the company’s employees.

 Any major business decision should be made transparently and for the benefit of the majority.
 If executed otherwise, it may create a negative work environment that affects employee morale.